-A standard homeowners or renters insurance policy provides you with protection for personal property you own anywhere in the world.
-So the good news is that if you have homeowners or renters insurance, it will apply to those items you own in a storage facility, but not in the same way it would to things kept in your home.
-It’s important to know, though, that items in a storage facility are not covered the same way as items in your house.
-Depending on the policy forms used by your insurance company, your property in a storage unit may only be covered up to 10% of the amount of coverage in your policy (known as the coverage limit).
-So if you have a $250,000 limit on your homeowner's policy, items in a rented storage unit would only be covered up to $25,000.
+A standard homeowners or renters insurance policy provides you with protection for personal property you own anywhere in the world- so the good news is that if you have homeowners or renters insurance, it would apply to those items you own in a storage facility, but not in the same way it would to items kept in your home.
+It’s important to know though that items in a storage facility are not covered the same way as items in your house.
+Depending on the policy forms used by your insurance company, your property that’s kept in a storage unit may only be covered up to 10% of the amount of coverage in your policy- known as the coverage limit- so if you have a $250,000 limit in your homeowners’ policy, items in a rented storage unit would only be covered up to $25,000.
 Check with your independent insurance agent to be sure.
 A comprehensive home inventory can help you determine the coverage limits you need to protect your belongings, whether on your own premises or at a self-storage facility.

 Some people use storage units for collections- from art to antique furniture.
-Any special collections, whether in your home or in a storage unit, may need a separate policy no matter what to make sure you have coverage for them.
-Davis Dyer Max can offer you a particular policy to cover fine arts and collectibles, from paintings to record collections.
+Any special collections, whether in your home or in a storage unit- may need a separate policy no matter what to make sure you have coverage for them.
+Davis Dyer Max Inc can offer you a special policy to cover fine arts and collectibles, from paintings to record collections.

 Watch what you store

-In the event you are found legally liable for injury or property damage at a storage facility where you’re renting a unit, your homeowners or renters insurance should provide you with coverage.
-You should talk with your agent, though, about adding the rental location to your policy as an additional insured location if you plan on renting the unit long term.
-This will avoid any confusion over whether you’re covered.
+While your homeowners or renters insurance should provide you with coverage in the event you are found legally liable for injury or property damage at a storage facility where you’re renting a unit, if you plan on renting the unit long term you should talk with your agent about adding the rental location to your policy as an additional insured location to avoid any confusion over whether you’re covered.

 The bottom line

-The bottom line is that if you have homeowners or renters insurance and you’re following the rules of the storage facility, let your agent know exactly what kinds of items you’ll be putting in a storage unit so you can be covered.
-In the event you need to store something like an ATV or a record collection, coverage is easily obtained, so even if it’s in storage and out of sight, you’ll have peace of mind.
+The bottom line is that if you have homeowners or renters insurance and you’re following the rules of the storage facility and let your agent know exactly what kinds of items you’ll be putting in a storage unit, you can be covered in most cases by a standard homeowners or renters insurance policy, and in the event you need to store something like an ATV or a record collection, coverage is easily obtained, so even if it’s in storage and out of sight, you’ll have peace of mind.